boldbi/iframe-dashboard-javascript-sample/README.md

 # Dashboard Iframe Embedding with JavaScript

-  This application aims to demonstrate how to embed the Bold BI dashboard into JavaScript-based web application using an iFrame by integrating the Item Listing, Designing and Viewing modules.
+  This application aims to demonstrate how to embed the Bold BI dashboard into JavaScript-based web application using an iFrame by integrating the Dashboards Listing, Designing and Viewing modules.
 # Dashboard view

  ![Dashboard_Iframe_js view](https://github.com/boldbi/iframe-dashboard-javascript-sample/assets/129487075/645a8740-c404-4893-b914-da531a0b4bc1)